Ukraine: What will the next days bring and what is Russia's overall plan? | DW | 26.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Russian forces continue to push into Ukraine, how will the fighting continue and what could be Russia's overall strategy?
-DW speaks with Chatham House Russia expert Mathieu Boulegue.
+As Russian forces push into Ukraine, DW speaks with Mathieu Boulegue, a research fellow who specializes in Russia for Chatham House, about how the fighting could continue and what Putin's overall strategy might be.

 DW: Is the situation for the Ukrainian military as desperate as it looks?